EXCLUSIVE: ‘Tyson Fury is No.1, Deontay Wilder fight like Ali vs Frazier’

 “He can do a lot of things smaller guys can do with ease.
 That’s not normally a thing from a big guy.

 “Muhammad Ali was one of those fighters who did that for a heavyweight division.
 He did a lot of things that the big guys couldn’t do.
-Ali did things that the smaller guys were doing and that made him a very effective heavyweight in his time.
+Ali did things that the smaller guys were doing, which made him a very effective heavyweight in his time.

 “He had those classic fights with Joe Frazier.
 Those are boxing classics.
 You had a boxer and puncher like here (with Wilder vs Fury).
 You have the same thing, a boxer, and a puncher.”